 - Reduce dips in energy.
 You will eat foods with a lower glycemic load.
 Glycemic load is a measure of how much a meal will impact blood sugar and insulin levels.
 A Paleo Diet meal almost always has a low glycemic load.

 - Improve key nutrient ratios.
 There are certain ratios that are extremely important to your health, and The Paleo Diet brings those ratios back into the balance our bodies were designed for.
-For example, the sodium-potassium ratio, which in a Western diet typically sits at 10:1, should actually be around 1:2 for optimum health.
+For example, the sodium-potassium ratio which in a Western diet typically sits at 10:1, and for optimum health should be around 1:2.
 Contrary to current belief, neither added salt nor sea salt are part of a healthy Paleo Diet.
 In fact, high sodium consumption relative to potassium contributes to a high acid load in the body, which has many negative health conditions.
 For example, research has shown that the high sodium content in many people’s diets contributes to osteoporosis.
 Another key ratio is the magnesium-calcium ratio and it likewise has a tremendous impact on your health.
 The Paleo Diet, by nature, keeps you in balance with regards to these crucial nutrients.

-- Eat the right ratios of fatty acids.
-For years, the USDA and nutritionists have promoted a low-fat diet as healthy.
-It was believed that consuming fat—any fat—led to elevated cholesterol and, ultimately, heart disease.
-This belief has been mostly debunked, and we now know that it was even based on bad research.
+- Eat the right ratios of fatty acids For years, the USDA and nutritionists alike promoted a low fat diet as healthy.
+It was believed that consuming fat – any fat – led to elevated cholesterol and ultimately heart disease.
+This belief has been mostly debunked and we now know was even based on bad research.
 What’s more important is the types of fats you eat.
 In particular, the ratio of omega-6 to omega-3 fatty acids.
-A Paleo Diet, based on fish, fresh lean meats, and healthy fruits and vegetables, naturally provides an optimal ratio.
+A Paleo Diet, based on fish, fresh lean meats, and healthy fruits and vegetables naturally provides an optimal ratio.

 - Eliminate anti-nutrients.
 Grains such as wheat and quinoa contain many anti-nutrients such as saponins and lectins.
-These tiny molecules are extremely effective at evading your intestinal defense mechanisms, opening the tight junctions in your gut, and making you very sick if you consume them raw.
-Cooking grains eliminates many but not all of these anti-nutrients, which causes an even bigger concern.
-Over time, the small quantities of anti-nutrients cause chronic inflammation and lead to inflammatory diseases like autoimmune illness and cancer.
+These tiny molecules are extremely effective at evading your intestinal defense mechanisms, opening the tight junctions in your gut and making you very sick if you consume them raw.
+Cooking grains eliminates many but not all of these anti-nutrients and that causes an even bigger concern.
+Over time the small quantities of anti-nutrients cause chronic inflammation and lead to inflammatory diseases like autoimmune illness and cancer.
 A Paleo Diet eliminates foods high in these anti-nutrients.

 1. Cordain, L., The nutritional characteristics of a contemporary diet based upon Paleolithic food groups.
 Journal of the American Nutraceutical Association, 2002.
 5(5): p.
 15-24.